Ag-Derek/Mini_LLM/README.md

 * Why multiple attention heads improve learning
 * How Transformer blocks are constructed
 * How GPT models learn to predict the next token
+* How a training loop turns gradients into a model that generalizes

 The ultimate goal is to build a fully functional GPT-style language model from scratch.